fempar/fempar/Tutorials/README.md

-[TOC]

-# Downloading and installing FEMPAR and its tutorial programs
+## Downloading and installing FEMPAR and its tutorial programs

 The quickest and easiest way to start with **`FEMPAR`** is using Docker.
 Docker is a tool designed to easily create, deploy, and run applications by using containers. **`FEMPAR`** provides a set of Docker containers with the required environment (serial or parallel, debug or release) to compile the project source code and to run tutorials and tests.
 A detailed and very simple installation guide can be found in  [FEMPAR README](https://gitlab.com/fempar/fempar/blob/experimental/README.md), together with instructions for the compilation of the tutorial programs explained below.

-# Common structure and usage instructions of FEMPAR tutorials
+## Common structure and usage instructions of FEMPAR tutorials

 A **`FEMPAR`** tutorial is a FE application program that uses the tools (i.e., Fortran200X derived data types and their TBPs) provided by **`FEMPAR`** in order to approximate the solution of a PDE (or, more generally, a system of such equations).
 We strive to follow a common structure for all **`FEMPAR`** tutorials in the seek of uniformity and ease of presentation of the different features of the library.
 Such structure is sketched in code below.
 Most of the code of tutorial programs is encompassed within a single program unit.
 Such unit is in turn composed of four parts: